AbleLight

 AbleLight, formerly known as Bethesda Lutheran Communities, is a non-profit human service organization serving people with intellectual and developmental disabilities through faith-based programs.
-AbleLight, a 501(c)3 non-profit, has provided support to over 2,000 people with intellectual and developmental disabilities and their families in 12 states including California, Colorado, Illinois, Kansas, Michigan, Minnesota, Missouri, New Jersey, Oregon, Washington, and Wisconsin.
+AbleLight, a 501(c)3 non-profit, has provided support to over 2,000 people with intellectual and developmental disabilities and their families in 11 states including California, Colorado, Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, Oregon, Washington, and Wisconsin.
 The organization is headquartered in Watertown, Wisconsin.

 History

 Bethesda was founded on April 13, 1904, in Watertown, Wisconsin, by Children’s Friends Societies from seven Midwestern states.
 The organization was originally named "The Society for the Training and Care of the Feeble-minded and Epileptic".
 The five people originally supported by the organization moved into rented quarters in Watertown.

 In 1906, the organization had grown to serve 14 people, but lost its lease.
 It relocated to a small vacant sanitarium in Milwaukee, Wisconsin, for 2½ years and grew to serve a clientele of 40 people.
 Having outgrown its Milwaukee location, the organization returned to Watertown in 1909, where the first permanent building was located on farmland along the banks of the Rock River.
 Above the main entrance to that building was placed a stone inscribed with a single word, “Bethesda”.
 The word is Hebrew for “House of Mercy” and is taken from a story of healing in the fifth chapter of the Gospel of John.
 The name of the organization was not officially changed to Bethesda Lutheran Home until 1924.

 The original building quickly filled and others were built to accommodate a growing need for space.
 Through the first 40 years of its existence, Bethesda made use of the surrounding farmland and orchards to provide much of its own food.
 Many of the residents provided the necessary labor.